-Academic progress, for PP pupils during the 2022-23 academic year is highlighted in the tables below.
+Academic progress, for PP pupils during the 2023-24 academic year is highlighted in the tables below.
 These are pupils who were with us in this academic year and were assessed a minimum of twice.
+In recent history this is the first time there has been a significant gap.
+Due to the small sample size we are monitoring this on a half termly basis.